Ear Infections - Surgery

 Surgery for middle ear infections often means placing a drainage tube into the eardrum of one or both ears.
 It's one of the most common childhood operations.

 Inserting ear tubes (myringotomy or tympanostomy with tube placement):

 - Helps prevent buildup of pressure and fluid in the middle ear.

 - Allows fluid to drain from the middle ear.

-The tubes will ventilate the middle ear after the fluid is gone.
-And they help relieve hearing problems.
+- Ventilates the middle ear after the fluid is gone.

-Most tubes stay in place for about 6 to 12 months, after which they usually fall out on their own.
+Most tubes stay in place for about 6 to 12 months and then usually fall out on their own.
 After the tubes are out, the hole in the eardrum usually closes in 3 to 4 weeks.
 Some children need tubes put back in their ears because fluid behind the eardrum returns.

 In rare cases, tubes may scar the eardrum and lead to permanent hearing loss.

-Doctors suggest tubes if fluid behind the eardrum or ear infections keep coming back.
+Doctors consider tube placement for children who have had repeat infections or fluid behind the eardrum in both ears for 3 to 4 months and have trouble hearing.
+Sometimes they consider tubes for a child who has fluid in only one ear but also has trouble hearing.
 Learn the pros and cons of this surgery.
 Before deciding, ask how the surgery can help or hurt your child and how much it will cost.